lambinsea/maomaowm/README.md

 This project is developed based on [dwl](https://codeberg.org/dwl/dwl/),

 1. **Lightweight & Fast Build**
-   - *Maomao* is as lightweight as *dwl*, and its build can be completed within 3 seconds.
+   - *Maomao* is as lightweight as *dwl*, and its build can be completed within few seconds.
 Despite this, *maomao* does not compromise on functionality.

 2. **Feature Integration**
    - In addition to inheriting *dwl*'s core features and common functions found in other compositors, *maomao* also supports unique functionalities from other projects.
 These include: